-When de Kooning painted Woman, I, artists and critics championing abstraction had declared the human figure obsolete in painting.
-Instead of abandoning the figure, however, de Kooning readdressed this age-old subject through the sweeping brushwork of Abstract Expressionism, the prevailing contemporary style.
-Does the woman partake of the brushwork's energy to confront us aggressively?
-Or is she herself under attack, nearly obliterated by the welter of violent marks?
-Perhaps something of both; and, in either case, she remains powerful and intimidating.
+In the early 1950s, artists and critics championing abstraction had declared the human figure obsolete in painting.
+Instead of abandoning the figure, however, de Kooning revisited this age-old subject through the sweeping brushwork of Abstract Expressionism, the prevailing contemporary style.
+He famously declared, “Flesh is the reason oil paint was invented.”

-Publication excerpt from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, 2019)
+Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)